 Northrock XC00 2018 Quick Specs

 Northrock bikes are made by Giant.
 Knowing that made me more confident about buying it despite their relatively lower price.
-It sports a hand built 6061 all-aluminum alloy press formed frame for durability and lighter weight.
-It also comes with Shimano Altus 7-speed drivetrain for precise and consistent shifting performance.
+It sports a hand-built 6061 all-aluminum alloy press-formed frame for durability and lighter weight.
+It also comes with a Shimano Altus 7-speed drivetrain for precise and consistent shifting performance.
 Tektro disc brakes are equipped for enhanced stopping and control.

 Most importantly, the Kenda 26 x 4.0” fast-rolling tires devour obstacles and improve trail control.
 The tires are supported by lightweight alloy rims.
 This bike weighs around 32 lbs.
 The ride is closely comparable to an off-road truck.
 The added grip is easily noticeable.
 However, more contact means much louder noise and more friction which means slower speed.
 For its intended use, I’d say that the pros outweigh the cons.
 This may not have the best handling and speed efficiency but it’ll take you to trails that you couldn’t previously ride on.
 Besides, the speed issue is nothing that an e-bike conversion can’t fix.